bombasticSlacks/Aspirant/Game/Hunter.md

 When you roll for damage, roll 2 dice and take the higher roll.

 #### Field Dressing
-When collecting bits from creatures, you may collect one additional.
+When collecting bits from creatures after an encounter, you may collect one additional from any monster you choose.

 #### Interrogator
 If you have someone detained for any meaningful amount of time, they can hide nothing from you.

 #### Peacekeeper
-Your minor injuries cause opponents to become injured.
+Your inflicted [Minimal Injury](Injury#Minimal%20Injury) cause opponents to become [Wounded](Injury#Being%20Wounded).

 #### Ambusher
 If you are shadowing or otherwise not the centre of attention as a combat starts, you get an additional free turn before initiative starts.